 The Art of Student Recruitment Sales Training Course teaches participants to use a science-based-selling approach to ethical and sustainable student recruitment.
 The core objective of the course is to boost the performance of participants by equipping them with the knowledge and skills the improve their effectiveness in every part of the buying process.

-· What feelings we should seek to intentionally arouse in our target audience at each stage of the funnel?
+· What feelings and emotions you should seek to intentionally arouse in your target audience at each stage of the funnel.

 · How to determine how effective you are at triggering the feelings required to generate motivation in your target audience to take action and convert to the next stage.

 · How to ensure that the quality of the tangible and intangible aspects of your student recruitment enterprise consistently inspire trust in your prospects throughout the funnel.

 · How to maximise the probability that your target audience will perceive your institution favourably.